-The first in a series of definitive sixteen bar country two-step comping patterns for your consideration…
+First in a series of definitive sixteen-bar country two-step comping patterns…

 - Form: The most common country song form: 16 bars long, where each 16 bar chorus is divided into two 8 bar phrases, and where each 8 bar phrase is typically sub-divided into two 4 bar phrases.